Skip to main content

 4 mentions Positive Neutral Negative

-• “The graphics are smoother, and while some cutscenes definitely need to be patched, it's funny.”
+• “The graphics are smoother, there are some cutscenes that definitely need to be patched, but it's funny.”

 • grinding